Christmas Traditions | Guilt From Dead People

 But do we really need to embrace traditions that keep us stuck?

 Why can’t we create our own abundant and positive traditions?
-Future generations will have the benefit of feeling great at Christmas (without the guilt) which they can then pass down to future generations allowing great times, great memories with the shackles off!
+Future generations will have the benefit of feeling great at Christmas (without the guilt) which they can then pass down to future generations allowing great times, great memories with the shackles of past expectations gone.

-Sometimes in chasing the feeling of Christmas, we forget to check: Does this still fit the life I live now?
+Sometimes in chasing the feeling of Christmas, we forget to check in with ourselves.
+What are we really celebrating?

 - Are we spending money we don’t have?